kiml42/SpaceCombatSimulation/README.md

 TODO:
     Priority:
-        Read from DB into config object instead of configuring the controller itself. create base evolution controller abstract class to deduplicate code merge database handlers, or create a base class for those too.
-        Randomise target choosing mechanism periods so they don't come up at the same time.
+        create base evolution controller abstract class to deduplicate code Randomise target choosing mechanism periods so they don't come up at the same time.
         Menus
             Top menu - leads to general settings and various modes